DRDO Rustom: Archer

 The Archer is a further development of the previous Rustom-1 with a single engine in pusher configuration with features for Autonomous Take Off and Landing (ATOL) and EO/IR payload.
 The basic variant is developed for ISTAR operations.
-It also includes a weaponised variant which can fire Helina ATGM and laser-guided rocket along with integration of VSHORAD planned in future.
+It also includes a weaponized variant which can fire Helina ATGM and laser-guided rocket along with integration of VSHORAD planned in future.
 In July 2022, Bharat Electronics Limited won the bid to produce 20 Limited Series Production (LSP) units.
 These will be delivered to the Indian Army and Indian Air Force for user trials.
 The first 4 units will be used for air-to-surface missile fire testing.
 After user trials, orders will be placed for more than 100 units.

 Flight tests for the upgraded avionics architecture were conducted in April 2023.
 Trials of captive flight (using a training missile) were conducted in December 2023 in order to gather information for the evaluation of missile seekers.
-As of November 2023, it was reported that the first weaponised flight test of the UAV to be conducted by June 2024.
+As of November 2023, it was reported that the first weaponized flight test of the UAV to be conducted by June 2024.

 In February 2024, reports suggested that Archer could be ordered in large numbers by the Armed Forces and Paramilitary Forces if the missile integration trials are successful.
-The flight trials have been completed while weaponised trials are pending.
-During the weapoised trials, the UAV is to be armed with ATGM missiles to hit dummy targets.
+The flight trials have been completed while weaponized trials are pending.
+During the weaponized trials, the UAV is to be armed with ATGM missiles to hit dummy targets.